Staked NEAR (STNEAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked NEAR Price Prediction for 2025–2050

-According to your Staked NEAR price prediction, the value of STNEAR is expected to change by 238.64%, reaching a price of 12.1231USD by 2050.
+According to your Staked NEAR price prediction, the value of STNEAR is expected to change by 238.64%, reaching a price of 12.9697USD by 2050.

 Short Term Staked NEAR Price Prediction For Today, Tomorrow, This Week, and 30 Days